 You may love your garden – but unfortunately, a bushfire sees it as fuel.
 To limit the chance of a fire reaching your property or catching your roof, remove any surrounding debris, such as dry leaves and bark, plus any overhanging branches nearby.

 Keep your highly flammable objects well covered, stored separately and out of direct sunlight when not in use.
 These include wood piles, gas cylinders and petrol containers.
 You should also park your car somewhere safe - ideally away from dense bush and behind a barrier, such as a wall or rocky structure.

 It's important to know where the closest water reservoirs are located, especially those that are “off grid” – like water tanks.
-This is not just for your own purposes but for CFA use in emergency cases.
+This is not just for your own purposes but for use by firefighters in emergency cases.
 At the very least, ensure your hoses or water supplies are able to reach your property border.

 Embers are one of the most common ways in which houses catch fire.
 Any gaps, such as under the roof or under the house, need to be blocked off with fire proof mesh or another inflammable material.
 Air vents, in particular, are dangerous as they can provide channels for fire straight through to the centre of your home.

 When a fire is approaching, your water supply can be suddenly cut without warning.
 Even your hoses might not work if they've been burned.
 So, if it's safe to do so, plug gutters and drain pipes before filling them with water.
 Then, turn your garden sprinklers on and fill every vessel possible with water.

 If a bushfire is approaching and you’re out on the road, it’s handy to have a backup route in mind in case the main evacuation route becomes blocked.
 You can also plan ahead by leaving a woolen blanket or other garment in the trunk of your car– so that if a fire front creeps up, you’re able to cover up and get down below window level.